American Flags Through History - Historical American Flags and State Flags

 The initialdesign seems to have been based on the work of Francis Hopkinson, a member of congress and signatory to the Declaration of Independence.
 Mr. Hopkinson designed the flag for use on naval ships in 1777 and his overall design was widely adopted during the first decades of America’s independence.
 No true or statutory standard evolved until the formalization of the flag in 1818 when it was decided that a new star would be added for each new state, but the number of stripes should remain at 13.

-Showcase your Historic American Flag with pride.
-We have multiple styles of brackets and flagpoles to choose from to keep Old Glory flying proudly.
-Choose an eagle finial as the proper topper to your American flag.
+Showcase your historic American flag with pride.
+We have all the accessories you need, including multiple styles of brackets and flagpoles to choose from, to keep Old Glory flying proudly, no matter which version of the US flag you choose to fly.

-Looking for a bigger statement?
+Looking to make a big statement with your historic American flag?
 Consider getting a quote from one of our experts for anThey look fantastic in front of the house or workplace.

 - Flag Size